 The leaves are broader and tougher than those of herb parsley varieties, and their flavor is stronger and a bit more bitter.
 They’re great for garnish, or as an herb when you want a bold taste.

 How to Grow Parsley Root

 Parsley root plants can be grown from seed.
-The roots need a long growing season to develop, so start them indoors 5-6 weeks before the last frost date if you live in an area with hard winters.
-Germination can take as long as 3 weeks, so soak the seeds for 12 hours in warm water first to help it along.
+The roots need a long growing season to develop, so start them indoors five to six weeks before the last frost date if you live in an area with hard winters.
+Germination can take as long as three weeks, so soak the seeds for 12 hours in warm water first to help it along.

-When your parsley root plants are 3 inches (7.5 cm) tall, harden them off outdoors, then transplant them when all risk of frost has passed.
+When your parsley root plants are 3 inches (8 cm.) tall, harden them off outdoors, then transplant them when all risk of frost has passed.
 In hot areas without frost, plant your parsley root plants during the cool season in autumn, winter, or early spring.

 Parsley root harvesting happens in phases.
 If you’re after the leaves, cut the outer stalks off at ground level to encourage new growth.
 Always leave the inner stalks in place.